Why and how should you clean your tongue?

 If you have any of the following concerns, or another, we recommend seeing a professional

 - White patches (oral thrush, oral cancer, leukoplakia and oral lichen planus)

 - Sores or lumps which do not resolve

 - Severe burns

 - Very red or pink patches

 The team at South East Orthodontics thinks it’s just as important to take care of your general oral health as it is to maintain a straight, healthy smile.
-If you would like to complement your general oral health with orthodontics, book a consultation with us today!
+If you would like to complement your general oral health with orthodontics, book a consultation with us today by clicking here!